Italian Lemon Sorbet, Delicious & Refreshing Recipe

 Generally speaking, Italian lemon sorbet is nothing more than a frozen dessert you’ll be sipping on when it’s hot between a dish or two.
 And that was pretty clear.
 But let’s see what makes an Italian lemon sorbet the dessert you will be making next:

-- Sorbetto al limone is best served very cold, often garnished with a sprig of mint, a twist of lemon peel, or even a fresh berry for a touch of colour and flavour contrast;
+- Serving Suggestions: Sorbetto al limone is best served very cold, often garnished with a sprig of mint, a twist of lemon peel, or even a fresh berry for a touch of colour and flavour contrast.

 Making traditional Italian lemon sorbet at home is relatively straightforward and requires minimal ingredients.
 The key to success lies in using fresh, high-quality lemons and ensuring the mixture is properly chilled before freezing.
 The process of stirring during freezing helps to incorporate air and achieve a light, smooth texture.